oracle/oci-utils/tools/build_image/README.md

 ## Prerequisites

 1. The user running the build needs to have direct authenticaton configured.
-(Instance principal authentication is on the enthancement list.)
+(Instance principal authentication is on the enhancement list.)
 2. The build_image uses only private ips.
 (Public ip is on the enhancement list.)

 ## Installation